nclarius/pyGrade/README.md

-An assistant for semi-auotmated evaluation of programming assignments in Python.
+An assistant for semi-auotmated grading of Python programming assignments.

 This tool can
   - help adminster student submissions